 But one of the easiest ways of creating the illusion of space in your bathroom is to use colour.

 Your choice of bathroom storage will always be a key consideration when deciding on the colour scheme for your bathroom.
 This is because it is one of the more permanent features of any colour scheme, and is harder to alter in the long run.
 So try to set the general tone of your bathroom by your choice of furniture.

-High gloss furniture, like our Sienna white range, can easily help give the impression of space
+High gloss furniture, like this combination unit from the Eden white range by Orchard Bathrooms, can easily help give the impression of space

 It’s tempting to just follow custom and just use a shade of white for everything in your bathroom, especially if it’s a smaller room.
 Lighter colours certainly help to give the impression of space and are preferred for bathrooms because the fact that they show up dirt more easily promotes cleanliness.